Protein Crystallization Market Size & Share Analysis - Growth Trends and Forecast (2026 - 2031)

 Protein Crystallization Market Analysis by Mordor Intelligence

-The protein crystallization market was valued at USD 1.54 billion in 2025 and estimated to grow from USD 1.67 billion in 2026 to reach USD 2.48 billion by 2031, at a CAGR of 8.29% during the forecast period (2026-2031).
+The protein crystallization market size was valued at USD 1.54 billion in 2025 and estimated to grow from USD 1.67 billion in 2026 to reach USD 2.48 billion by 2031, at a CAGR of 8.29% during the forecast period (2026-2031).
 Uptake of AI-enhanced structural-biology platforms, expanding synchrotron capacity, and growing public-sector R&D outlays underpin this trajectory.
 The 2024 Nobel Prize in Chemistry for AlphaFold reinforced confidence in computational–experimental hybrids that shorten hit-to-lead timelines.[1]Philip Ball, “Chemistry Nobel Awarded for an AI System That Predicts Protein Structures,” Physics, physics.aps.org In parallel, the U.S. National Science Foundation earmarked USD 40 million for protein-design acceleration, signalling durable budget support for structure-based discovery.[2]NSF Staff Writer, “New $40 M Funding Opportunity Accelerates the Translation of Novel Approaches to Protein Design,” National Science Foundation, nsf.gov Pharmaceutical makers now treat advanced crystallography instruments as core infrastructure, sustaining premium demand even as software and services scale faster than hardware sales.
 Investments in Asia–Pacific beamlines and microfluidic workflows further widen the addressable base, although a shortage of skilled crystallographers and capital-intensive equipment temper outright growth.

 Key Report Takeaways